highwingio/incognito/README.md

 # Incognito
-A wrapper script for retrieving tokens from AWS Cognito
+A wrapper script for generating tokens from AWS Cognito

 ## Installation